GoogleCloudPlatform/terraform-google-cloud-functions/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

 - Deploy Cloud Functions (2nd Gen) with provided source code and trigger
+- Provide Cloud Functions Invoker or Developer roles to the users and service accounts

 ## Assumptions and Prerequisites